wRadion/10FFLiveWPMScript/README.md

 - ![RU](./README/flags/ru.png) Russian
 - ![UA](./README/flags/ua.png) Ukrainian

-If you notice some inaccuracies of the script on those languages, please create an issue or contact me on Discord.

-On other languages, the values displayed might not be accurate.

-If you wish me to add keystrokes rules for your languages, feel free to create an issue or contact me on Discord.
+If you wish me to add keystrokes rules for these languages, feel free to create an issue or contact me on Discord.

 ## Custom Stylish theme